Sigmmma/c20/src/content/contributing/readme.md

 [the scenario _bipeds_ block](~scenario#tag-field-bipeds)
 ```

 When multiple target pages match, c20 will choose the one _most related_ to the origin page in the content tree.
-When this is not possible, the ambiguity must be clarified by specifying more of the path tail in the link.
+When this is not possible, the ambiguity must be resolved by specifying more of the path tail in the link.

 Another special type of link we support is **global links** to URLs defined in `external-urls.ts`: